OleSpjeldnas/ConvexFX/crates/convexfx-delta/README.md

 A full Delta network executor that uses the ConvexFX SCP clearing engine for decentralized exchange operations.

-## 🎯 **IMPLEMENTATION STATUS**

-**✅ COMPLETE**: The core challenge of SDL generation from ConvexFX fills has been **fully solved**.
-The executor can now:
-- Convert ConvexFX clearing results to proper Delta `StateDiff` objects
-- Manage vault lifecycles with automatic nonce tracking
-- Handle multi-user trading scenarios with cryptographic keypairs
-- Generate production-ready state diffs for Delta base layer submission

-**🔄 NEXT STEPS**: Connect to Delta base layer RPC and replace mock proving with ZKP client.

 ## Overview

 This executor integrates ConvexFX's advanced clearing algorithm with the Delta network, providing: